FAQ

 What happens to my Record Vault if I don't continue with ongoing support?+

 The Vault is yours to keep.
-Your organized record bundle, summaries, and deliverables remain available for download and sharing whether or not you subscribe to a Navigation Plan.
-Without a Navigation Plan, the Vault becomes a finished artifact — you can view, download, and share everything that was delivered, but new records won't be added and your navigator won't be maintaining or updating the contents.
+Your source-labeled Record Vault, summaries, and deliverables remain available for download and sharing whether or not you subscribe to a Continuity Plan.
+Without a Continuity Plan, the Vault becomes a finished artifact — you can view, download, and share everything that was delivered, but new records won't be added and your Care Continuity Partner won't be maintaining or updating the contents.

-If your situation changes later, you can pick up with a Navigation Plan and your navigator will resume keeping the Vault current.
+If your situation changes later, you can pick up with a Continuity Plan and your Care Continuity Partner will resume keeping the Vault current.

 Record Vault details →